Xylitol, A Processed Sugar Alchohol

 Xylitol Crystal

-Is it Natural?
+Is Xylitol Natural?

-Although several sugar alcohols are touted as naturally occurring in various foods, xylitol and other sugar alcohol's are created through a manufacturing process.
+Although several sugar alcohols are touted as naturally occurring in various foods, xylitol and other sugar alcohols are created through a manufacturing process.

 Xylitol Special Uses?